Division of Student Affairs > Resources > Faculty & Staff > Common Faculty Questions > Services For Students With

 Faculty receive an automatic email alert at the beginning of the term from the CSD system indicating CSD students are in their course(s).
-Check your Campus Connection account for a listing of self-disclosed CSD students in their courses and students, classroom and test-taking accommodations.
+Check your Campus Connection account for a listing of self-disclosed CSD students in their courses and student, classroom and test-taking accommodations.

 Faculty instructions for CSD access provide faculty with procedures on how to access student information and test requests, as well as information they need to provide to CSD.

 Report any database problems to firstname.lastname@example.org immediately, enabling us to contact the technology department to fix the problem as soon as possible.